dyakonoff/cuba-validation/README.md

 ![after implementing custom client-level exception handlers](resources/figure_7.png) _Figure 7: Error message after implementing custom client-level exception handlers_

-Let's look at examples.
+Let's look at the examples.

-Assume that we have a small print jobs management system with two entities: `Printers` and `ProntJobs`.
-We want to check that each printer has accessible IP-address before saving it's parameters to the database.
+Assume that we have a small print jobs management system with two entities: `Printers` and `PrintJobs`.
+We want to check that each printer has accessible IP address before saving it's parameters to the database.
 Also we want to ensure that two-sided documents can be assigned only to printers that support duplex (two-sided) printing.

 We will implement the first constraint using Entity Listener and the second one using Transaction Listener.